 As I write this blog, we are just home from an incredible week in Northumberland, where we stayed near Wooler.
 None of us (dogs included) have moved a muscle all day as we are so exhausted from all of the walks we managed to cram in!
 We have ventured up to Northumberland quite a few times before, but never this far north, and never for a whole week.
 And what a world we have been missing out on!
 Previously our knowledge of Northumberland centred on Hadrian’s Wall and Kielder Forest – however, north of Hadrian’s Wall, the Cheviots and Northumberland National Park offer a huge expanse of wild and un-peopled wilderness, just waiting to be explored.

 As Wooler was only a few hours drive from home, we had time to do a quick walk before arriving at our home for the week, Kypie Cottage (more to come later).
 Yeavering Bell literally means ‘Hill of the goats’ and is one of the places where you can spot the feral goats which roam the Cheviots.
-We did spot a few in the fields on our way but only one on the hill itself.
+We did spot a few in the fields on our way over but only one on the hill itself.
 Yeavering Bell is also the largest Iron Age hill fort in Northumberland so is a great walk for history lovers – you can combine your visit with a trip to Ad Gefrin, home to a Royal Borough in Anglo-Saxon times, where you park at the start of the walk.

 The route we followed was from our trusty Pocket Mountains guidebook.
 It was easy to follow and not too strenuous – after the fairly gentle ascent we took, we felt pretty smug seeing other people climbing up the steeper way on our way down!
 If you don’t have the Pocket Mountains book a similar circular route is available on the Northumberland National Park website.
 Parking is free in a lay-by next to the Ad Gefrin monument.
 To avoid walking down the road to get to the start, you can go through the gate by the monument, and follow the track down to the corner where you pick up the public footpath,.